suffolklibraries/sljekyll/childrens-month/index.md

       <h2 class="dark-red custom-lh-title ttl tracked small-caps mb2-ns">&hellip;And thousands of reading ideas!</h2>

-      <p class="mt1 measure center">We stock thousands of fiction, non-fiction and eBooks for babies, developing readers and young adults.</p>
+      <p class="mt1 measure center">We have thousands of fiction, non-fiction and eBooks for babies, developing readers and young adults.
+Reserve online or download to your device.</p>

       <div class="flex-ns flex-wrap-ns justify-between-ns">